 ---|---|---|---|

-Added to this technical sophistication is the explosion of ChatGPT in the digital ecosystem, combining 310 million unique visitors and 3.5 billion monthly visits.
-The craze for generative AI is stimulating the creation of micro-content, video extracts and hybrid formats combining synthesized voice, animation and augmented video.
-This trend also encourages the constant reinvention of formats, in line with the speed at which user expectations evolve.
+Added to this technical sophistication is the explosion of ChatGPT in the digital ecosystem, accumulating 310 million unique visitors and 3.5 billion monthly visits.
+The craze for generative AI is driving the creation of micro-content, video clips, and hybrid formats combining synthetic voices, animations, and augmented video.
+This trend also encourages the constant reinvention of formats, in line with the rapid evolution of user expectations.

-AI's influence doesn't stop there: it enables each platform to spot market "weak signals", anticipate thematic shifts and inspire the design of new community or commercial experiences.
+The influence of AI doesn't stop there: it allows each platform to identify “weak signals” in the market, anticipate thematic shifts and inspire the design of new community or commercial experiences.

-The combined effectiveness of video and AI is exemplary in the field of social trade.
-More 56 % of connected adults say they buy online every week, driven by personalized recommendations from their browsing on Instagram, YouTube, or Facebook.
-Worldwide sales of online consumer goods now exceed 4.12 trillion dollarsThis is confirmation of the ability of videos to trigger spontaneous purchases, thanks to product placement, live shopping or the addition of interactive information to the video stream.
+The combined effectiveness of video and AI is manifested in an exemplary manner in the field of social trade.
+More 56 % of connected adults say they shop online every week, driven by personalized recommendations from their browsing on Instagram, YouTube, or Facebook.
+Global online consumer goods sales now exceed 4.12 trillion dollars, confirming the ability of videos to trigger spontaneous purchases through product placement, live shopping or even the addition of interactive information in the video stream.

-- Clickable videos: direct redirection to the store or shopping cart, with no break in the customer journey.
+- Clickable videos: direct redirection to the store or shopping cart, without breaking the customer journey.

-- Live shopping: interactive presentations by influencers or experts, questions in real time.
+- Live shopping: interactive presentations by influencers or experts, real-time questions.

 - Tutorials and usage demonstrations on YouTube, sponsored Reels on Facebook, LinkedIn video guides.

-- Push content tailored to each demographic segment, with particular emphasis on "silver surfers" (over 50), who are active and solvent but traditionally less targeted.
+- Push of content adapted to each demographic segment, with a particular focus on “silver surfers” (50+ years old), active and solvent but traditionally less targeted.

-- Association of QR codes or promotional links with video formats, stimulating instant conversion.
+- Combining QR codes or promotional links embedded in video formats, boosts instant conversion.

-This efficiency is fueled by fluidity and personalization, with each platform seeking to eliminate friction to maximize the probability of purchase (detailed analysis).
-Eventually, the convergence of AI + video could even give rise to new categories of immersive commerce, merging customer experience, infotainment and community interaction on a very large scale.
+This efficiency is fueled by fluidity and personalization, with each platform seeking to eliminate friction to maximize the likelihood of purchase (detailed analysis).
+Ultimately, the convergence of AI and video could even lead to the emergence of new categories of immersive commerce, merging customer experience, infotainment and community interaction on a very large scale.

-The video shopping model, massively tested in Asia and now a must in Europe and the Americas, is reshaping the e-commerce landscape and establishing the supremacy of platforms capable of offering both algorithmic firepower and creative diversity.
+The video shopping model, widely tested in Asia and now essential in Europe and the Americas, is redrawing the e-commerce landscape and establishing the supremacy of platforms capable of offering both algorithmic firepower and creative diversity.

-The dynamics of streaming and the mutation of television, driven by video, are forcing every player to constantly reposition themselves, or risk losing some of their relevance to new generations.
-This link between video, streaming and changing media habits deserves closer attention.
+The dynamics of streaming and the transformation of television, driven by video, are now forcing a constant repositioning of each player, or risk losing some of their relevance to new generations.
+This link between video, streaming, and the evolution of media habits deserves increased attention.

-Streaming, video and media mutation: towards a new generational paradigm
+Streaming, video and media transformation: towards a new generational paradigm

-The rise of streaming content is upsetting the traditional balance between video platforms and historical media.
-While Netflix and Disney+ continue their ascent, YouTube maintains its status as the leader in online video, generating more than 6,44 % of global web traffic - that's 40 % more than Facebook, TikTok, Instagram, X, Reddit and WhatsApp combined.
-On screens, the new generation devotes more time to streaming than to traditional television, particularly among 16-24 year-olds, who spend 51 % of their screen time.
+The rise of streaming content is disrupting the traditional balance between video platforms and legacy media.
+While Netflix and Disney+ continue their ascent, YouTube maintains its status as the leader in online video, generating more than 6,44 % of global web traffic — 40 billion more than Facebook, TikTok, Instagram, X, Reddit, and WhatsApp combined.
+On screens, the new generation spends more time streaming than watching traditional television, particularly among 16-24 year-olds who devote 51 % of their screen time.

 - 92 % of Internet users consume online content every month, across all media.

-- Streaming video accounts for nearly 87 % of worldwide Internet traffic (all formats, all platforms).
+- Video streaming captures nearly 87 % of worldwide Internet traffic (all formats, all platforms).

 - Sports and podcasts are gaining ground, with 23.6 % and 22.1 % regular users respectively.

-- Interactive formats: live chat, annotations, interactive responses, integrated polls on YouTube, Facebook, Twitch and LinkedIn.
+- Interactive formats: live chat, annotations, interactive responses, embedded polls on YouTube, Facebook, Twitch and LinkedIn.

-- Niche platforms (Vimeo, Dailymotion) specialize in B2B, capturing professional events or sharing expert content.
+- Niche platforms (Vimeo, Dailymotion) specialize in the B2B aspect, capturing professional events or sharing expert content.

 ---|---|---|---|---|